ablomm/ablomm-cpu/README.md

 ld *(r1 + 3 * 2), r0; // the address r1 + 3 * 2 now contains the result of the expression 5 << 2 + tty_address * 4
 ```

-Compile time expressions are documented further in the [Expressions document](docs/assembler/expressions.md).
+Assembly-time expressions are documented further in the [Expressions document](docs/assembler/expressions.md).

-Compile time assignments are documented further in the [Assignments document](docs/assembler/assignments.md).
+Assembly-time assignments are documented further in the [Assignments document](docs/assembler/assignments.md).

 ---